 At some point you need to know how to turn your Raw files into JPEG files to upload to Facebook, Flickr or even your own website.
 You also need to know how to send your photos to Photoshop or plugins like Silver Efex Pro.

-Note: You can learn more about exporting photos in my new ebook Lightroom Secrets which will be published next week.
+Note: You can learn more about exporting photos in our ebook Lightroom Secrets

 Key skill #6.
 Know which previews you should build

-You can learn more in The Ultimate Guide to Using Smart Previews in Lightroom
+You can learn more in The Complete Guide To Lightroom Classic Previews

 Key skill #7.
 Know enough to decide whether to convert your Raw files to DNG